GAIGResearch/Stratega/docs/games/index.rst

       - RTS mode
       - Game type
       - Technology trees
+      - Buffs
+      - Objects
     * - CityCapturing
       - implemented
       - -
       - Combat
       - no
+      - no
+      - no
     * - Kill the king
       - implemented
       - -
       - Combat
       - no
+      - no
+      - no
+    * - Kill the king with buffs
+      - implemented
+      - -
+      - Combat
+      - no
+      - yes
+      - no
     * - No Name game
       - implemented
       - implemented
       - Combat
       - yes
+      - no
+      - no
     * - Protect the base
       - implemented
       - -
       - Combat
       - no
+      - no
+      - no
     * - Settlers
       - implemented
       - implemented
       - Combat
+      - yes
+      - no
+      - no
+    * - CaptureTheFlag
+      - implemented
+      - -
+      - Combat
+      - no
+      - yes
+      - no
+    * - CaptureTheZone
+      - implemented
+      -
+      - Combat
+      - no
+      - yes
+      - no
+    * - PushThemAll
+      - implemented
+      - -
+      - Combat
+      - no
+      - no
+      - no
+    * - OpenTheDoor
+      - implemented
+      - -
+      - Combat
+      - no
+      - no
       - yes